cncoulter/podcasts.camcoulter.com/src/about-this-site.md

 I use the static site generator [Eleventy](https://www.11ty.dev/) (11ty) to knit this site together.

-This website's codebase is hosted on GitHub.
+[This website's codebase](https://github.com/cncoulter/podcasts.camcoulter.com) is hosted on GitHub.

 This site is hosted with [Netlify](https://www.netlify.com/).

 ## Copyright

+Unless where otherwise noted:

-This website (code and content) is created by and copyright Cam Coulter, unless where otherwise noted.
+* The website code is created by and copyright Cam Coulter.
+* The podcast scripts/transcripts are created by and copyright Cam Coulter and their adventuring party mates.
+* The podcast recordings are created by and copyright Cam Coulter.

 The code for this website is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), unless otherwise noted.
 The MIT License is a permissive, open-source license.
 By all means, fork this project to set up your own website!